techdozor/alexvisionskill/README.md

 This project was started as a Science Fair project for Cross Roads Elementary School in Irmo, SC (https://www.lexrich5.org/cris) by Dan (http://dan.techdozor.org).
 Main focus of this project is to introduce a new Alexa Vision Skill that can recognize images.
 This project results into two independent but connected projects:

-project Cyborg which is a framework to interact with the personal assistant (like Alexa).
+* project Cyborg which is a framework to interact with the personal assistant (like Alexa).
 This project is implemented in nodejs and hosted using AWS Lambda service. https://github.com/techdozor/cyborg
-Vision API project is the one that provides the core image (future video) recognition. https://github.com/techdozor/visionapi Both of the project are hosted on github and open source under MIT license.
+* Vision API project is the one that provides the core image (future video) recognition. https://github.com/techdozor/visionapi
+Both of the project are hosted on github and open source under MIT license.

+After success of the Science Fair project, myself and group of common thinkers (including Dan mentioned above) decided to start working on the expansion of the project and SDSens as a whole.

-I am looking forward to expand this project with the help of the community as well as introduce the new movement SDSens which would build software senses for the robots.
+We are looking forward to expand this project with the help of the community as well as introduce the new movement SDSens which would build software senses for the robots.

 ## How does it work?